 Beyond the disturbing and invasive nature of the browsers, there’s also the glaring computer security concern – you are required to give total administrative control to a program that tells you directly that it will make system-wide changes to your computer.
 Sure, the changes are reversed when you finish the exam and exit the browser.
 But unless you do a full audit of your computer afterwards, it may still leave behind traces of services it disabled but “forgot” to re-enable.
-And no, you can’t simply run the program in a VM – they check system specs like the motherboard manufacturer (which will likely have VMware or VirtualBox in the name), so you’ll have to be a little more clever.
+And no, you can’t simply run the program in a Virtual Machine – they check system specs like the motherboard manufacturer (which will likely have VMware or VirtualBox in the name), so you’ll have to be a little more clever.

 I’ve previously written about how easy it is to defeat these kinds of systems – even a sticky note on your screen can render the anti-cheating browser entirely useless.
 But again, the questions that you want to be asking your recruiter surround what being in their courses is actually like.
 Their spiel will not include the fact that in order to earn a degree, you must run an invasive program on your computer that can make any number of silent changes.